-PUBLIC NOTICE COUNTY OF LOS ANGELES
+PUBLIC NOTICE COUNTY OF LOS ANGELES white Meetings for the Appual Action F

 Community Meetings for the Annual Action Plan The Los Angeles County Development Authority (LACDA) invites the public to participate in a series of community meetings, which are available in-person and online, for the purpose of receiving input on housing and community development needs in the unincorporated areas of Los Angeles County.
-Comments and needs expressed at these meetings will be presented to the County of Los Angeles Board of Supervisors and may be used to develop the Action Plan, which affocates funds in the upcoming Fiscal Year

-(FY) 2025-2026, starting on July 1, 2025.
+Comments and needs expressed at these meetings will be presented to the County of Los Angeles Board of Supervisors and may be used to develop the Action Plan, which allocates funds in the upcoming Fiscal Year (FY) 2025-2026, starting on July 1, 2025.

-The Action Plan serves as an action-oriented management tool, guiding federal grant spending to address housing and community development needs for residents with speriong to address noteing and community development needs for residents with familied means living within the jurisdiction of the Los Angeles.
-Urban County Program funincorporated areas and 47 participating cities below).
+The Action Plan serves as an action-oriented management tool, guiding federal grant spending to address housing and community development needs for residents with finited means living within the furisdiction of the Los Angeles Urban County Program funincorporated areas and 47 participating cities below).
 On behalf of the County of Los Angeles, the LACDA administers approximately \$29 million received annually from the U.S. Department of Housing and Urban Development through three (3) federal grants: Community Development Block Grant, HOME Investment Partnerships Program, and Emergency Solutions Grants.